Axual/terraform-provider-axual/docs/index.md

 #
 # A Schema is an AVRO definition formatted in JSON.
-# In Axual Platform Schemas are used by Streams of data type AVRO (avsc file).
+# In Axual Platform Schemas are used by Topics of data type AVRO (avsc file).
 # Note: An attempt at uploading a duplicate schema is rejected with an error message containing the duplicated version
 #
 # In the example below, schema_version "axual_gitops_test_schema_version1", "axual_gitops_test_schema_version2" and "axual_gitops_test_schema_version3" are declared referencing their respective schema version